subvisual/blog/pages/posts/2017/03-march/127-stress-and-recovery-cycle.md

 retina_cover: https://subvisual.s3.amazonaws.com/blog/hero/195/image@2x.jpg
 tags:
   - general
+intro: "This is the second time that I write this text.
+Naively I deleted the first version, leaving no chance of recovery, which caused me deep frustration.
+Instead of panicking about this, I took a walk, and a series of deep breaths and here I am writing the second version."
 ---

 This is the second time that I write this text.
 Naively I deleted the first version, leaving no chance of recovery, which caused me deep frustration.
 Instead of panicking about this, I took a walk, and a series of deep breaths and here I am writing the second version.